huawei-noah/SMARTS/docs/quickstart.rst

        agent_builder=ExampleAgent
    )

-The :class:`smarts.core.agent.AgentSpec` acts as a container to store the information we need to build an agent, we can distribute this spec safely between process' to aid in parallelism and once we have it in the right spot, we can instantiate the :class:`smarts.core.agent.Agent` with
+The :class:`smarts.zoo.agent_spec.AgentSpec` acts as a container to store the information we need to build an agent, we can distribute this spec safely between process' to aid in parallelism and once we have it in the right spot, we can instantiate the :class:`smarts.core.agent.Agent` with

 .. code-block:: python